AleksanderGrzybowski/Chat/README.md

 #### `GET /api/message/listAll conversationId=$id type=$type`

 To list new messages, use this endpoint.
-For simplicity, only the last 5 messages are listed.
-If there are lots of messages sent, something may be lost, but in this project I don't really need so much resilience.
+For simplicity, all messages are listed.
 Type should be `CHANNEL`.
 A good way to make sensible request-response flow is to memorize, which messages had we already responded to (you can use `id`-s for this).